- 1 Summary

 - Nicotine for some reason gives better results than a placebo.
 This also links in with the fact that smoking is a protective factor for UC.

-- Sulphasalazine is generally the drug of choice, but in patients where this is not well tolerated, newer 5 ASA’s such as olsalazine may be given.
-Sulphasalazine may also be avoided in young men where fertility is a concern.
+- Sulfasalazine is generally the drug of choice, but in patients where this is not well tolerated, newer 5 ASA’s such as olsalazine may be given.
+Sulfasalazine should also be avoided in young men where it can induce temporary infertility (reversed when sulfasalazine is ceased)

 Administering steroids topically